 Laryngeal Cancer: Radiation Therapy

-Radiation therapy kills cancer cells by focusing powerful X-rays at the tumor.
+Radiation therapy kills cancer cells by focusing powerful rays of energy at the tumor.

 When might radiation therapy be used for laryngeal cancer?